2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 Here is one of Disney’s renderings for the new hotel.

-Luau Cove, the former Spirit of Aloha dinner show, was also leveled to make way for the new Disney Vacation Club Tower.
+The former Spirit of Aloha dinner show, Luau Cove, was also leveled to make way for the new Disney Vacation Club Tower.
 The area between the Polynesian and Grand Floridian is now a construction site.
-We’ve updated the photo below to show the construction status as of mid-January 2024.

 Like most of our visits, we can tell that significant changes were made over the last 30 days.

-We also noticed the villages were undergoing some refurbishment during our visit.
-Disney recently announced that work would take place on the exterior of the buildings throughout the Polynesian.
+We also noticed the villages were undergoing refurbishment during our visit.
+Disney recently announced that work would be done on the exteriors of the buildings throughout the Polynesian Islands.
 Guest room balconies might be affected.
 You might also see and hear painting work during regular hours, usually from 9:00 a.m. until 5:00 p.m.
 Here are a few photos.

-Next, we’ll look at a timeline of construction photos showing the progression of the new build.
-We’ll start with when the cranes first arrived.
+Next, we’ll examine a timeline of construction photos showing the progression of the new building.
+We’ll start with the cranes’ first arrival.

 We saw significant changes toward the end of March as the first portion of the tower was erected.